tolkit/fpma/README.md

 - rps7 (known to be absent in apples)
 - rps8 (absent in angiosperms)
 - rps10/11 (known to be absent in mitochondrial genome in apples, but present in nuclear DNA.)

-## Plans

-- Make more general for Liverworts, Hornworts, Mosses, Lycopods, Ferns, and Gymnosperms.